kakathian/social-kitchen-ordering-system/README.md

 #### sharedkitchenordersystem

-THis application is built on golang technologies.
+This application is built on golang technologies.
 The build and launch were done using Docker for easy portability

 This project could be built and launched using either:
  - Docker